 This course is to prepare the student for the mathematics use in building construction.
 Topics include applying basic mathematics to calculate spacing and sizing of Roof Rafters, Overhangs, and Stairs as used in building construction.
 Use of geometry for the calculation of building materials needed.

-Prerequisite(s): MAT041 Pre-Algebra or by placement exam 3 credits
+Prerequisite(s): MAT 085 Algebra Fundamentals or by Placement exemption or examination 3 credits